molecular-systems-biology/PunctaFinder/README.md

 jupyter notebook
 ```

 **Step 7.** Create a new notebook and select the PunctaFinder kernel.
+Import the PunctaFinder functions with:

+ `import punctafinder.PF_functions as PF`

+ (assuming the current working directory of the Jupyter notebook is the base directory containing the PunctaFinder module)